 Learn.
 Volunteer.
 Connect.

-The RLN has kicked off its 2nd Annual Summer Seminar Series, which offers free discussions on all issues impacting affordable housing.
+The RLN host Summer Seminars and Winter Thought Leader Talks which are free discussions on all issues impacting affordable housing.
 Become a member to hear about additional RLN educational events later this year.

 The RLN partners with the New York Housing Conference and the National Housing Conference to provide opportunities for our members to advocate for improved housing policies in Albany, Washington DC, and locally.

 The RLN hosts several networking events each year.
 They are a great way for our members to catch up with old colleagues and make new connections.

 The RLN hosts volunteer days for our membership by partnering with New York Cares, Meals on Wheels, and other local organizations.

 RLN WINTER THOUGHT LEADER SERIES CONCLUDES WITH CONVERSATION BETWEEN COUNCILMAN BRAD LANDER AND RLN MEMBERS